timigyurina/Animal_Adoption_Management_System_Backend/README.md

-# Animal_Adoption_Management_System_Backend# Animal Adoption Management System
+# Animal Adoption Management System (Backend)

-#### *Please note that this is an ongoing pet project of mine, continuously growing and evolving and may not yet have all features properly implemented*
+#### *Please note that this is an ongoing pet project of mine, continuously growing and evolving and may not yet have all features implemented properly*

 ## About this API
 This is the backend of a complex system that aims to unify and centralise the management of animals living in shelters and looking for a possible adopter providing them a new home.